palankai/tutorial-isomorphic/phase-3-use-react/README.md

 In this short chapter we are going to play with our components.
 Explore different use cases.

+*This point I've realised I made some mistake, however I'm going to refactor instead of fixing them in the previous chapters.*

 ## Recap

 Build the docker image